oven-sh/bun/docs/project/development.md

 ## JavaScript builtins

-When you change anything in `src/bun.js/builtins/js/*` or switch branches, run this:
+When you change anything in `src/js/builtins/*` or switch branches, run this:

 ```bash
 $ make regenerate-bindings
 ```

-That inlines the JavaScript code into C++ headers using the same builtins generator script that Safari uses.
+That inlines the TypeScript code into C++ headers.

 {% callout %}
 Make sure you have `ccache` installed, otherwise regeneration will take much longer than it should.